GeorgeGUS/gatsby-test-blog/src/pages/2019-07-17-my-third-post/index.md

 excerpt: "A preview of my third post"
 ---

-## Everytime
+## Every single day

-Everytime I start to writing a new post, I decide to end it as soon as po
+Every single day, when I start to writing a new post, I decide to end it as soon as po